 In the menu, you’ll get mainly 3 options:

-- Users: NextCloud can manage multiple users to have a personal storage for all the family members or employees
+- Users: NextCloud can manage multiple users to have personal storage for all the family members or employees.

-I’ll introduce each of this three parts now.
+I’ll introduce each of these three parts now.

 In the “Settings” submenu, you can configure many things, with two categories:

-- Administration: with an administrator account, you can also configure things for all users like email server for notifications, encryption, appearance (company logo for example), etc …
+- Administration: with an administrator account, you can also configure things for all users like an email server for notifications, encryption, appearance (company logo for example), etc.

 The second menu is more interesting, with the apps catalog.